paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 - Increase the robustness of Transonic.
 End-users should never be disturbed by Transonic.
 This implies refactoring Transonic code and improving dependencies used for code analyzes and transformations (Beniget and Gast).
-This will also be achieved by increasing testing and writting a demo package using Transonic as scikit-image would use it (with good documentation for developers and for users).
+This will also be achieved by increasing testing and writing a demo package using Transonic as scikit-image would use it (with good documentation for developers and for users).